Year of Publication

 The results of this analysis differ from those found in previous literature due in part to differences in methodology and population/facility size.
 The results of this analysis suggest that the cost avoidance associated with the prevention of medication errors by a clinical pharmacist in the ED would cover a large portion of the expected salary and compensation associated with hiring a clinical pharmacist to work in the ED.

 Bowman, Benjamin, "The Cost of Medication Errors in the Emergency Department: Implications for Clinical Pharmacy Practice" (2010).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 120.